How to grow spinach and care for them

 - Winter varieties: Pelican, Rijk Zwaan, Virofly, Batlle, Polarbear, Rijk Zwaan, Sigmaleaf, Long Standing Prickly, Green Market.
 It is recommended to choose varieties resistant to premature flowering.

-- Tillage: (Same as how to proceed with summer spinach)
+- Tillage: (The same as how to proceed with summer spinach)

 - Place the crop in a sunny place